 - Shelina Permalloo, Southampton born TV chef, cookery author and restauranteur

-The current members of the trust are:
+The current members of Southampton 2025 Trust are:

 Cllr Satvir Kaur (Chair of Trust – Southampton City Council)